ashten28/Rtips/README.md

 # Rtips
 R tips especially for actuarial work

-# Chapter 1: Import or export data with R
+# Chapter 1: Import and export data with R

 - 101 Import multiple sheets from a single workbook
 - 102 Import multiple workbooks with single sheet